John Scalzi Visits the Creation Museum

 Do these facts mean that Dumbledore’s sexuality is unimportant to who the character is?
 Absolutely not.
 The moment Rowling said (or discovered, however you want to put it) that Dumbledore was gay, it made a difference in how she perceived him and how she wrote him.
 The only way Rowling’s statement of Dumbledore’s sexuality would be irrelevant or should be ignored by the reader (should they hear of the fact at all) is if there were proof that Rowling was tacking on the sexuality of Dumbledore after the fact of the writing, i.e., that Rowling had no conception of Dumbledore’s sexuality through all the books, and then is throwing the “dude, he’s gay” statement out there now just for kicks.

-I’m usually in strong agreement with John, but I think he’s got this one exactly wrong.
+I’m in agreement with John on many things, but I think he’s got this one exactly wrong.
 I think his error is in confusing the story with the author; while the two are clearly linked, they’re not the same thing.
 Once the author has finished the story, it becomes a thing unto itself, experienced completely independently of further input from the author.
 In effect, once the story is finished, the author becomes just another reader of the story, her opinion no more important than that of any other reader for the purposes of interpreting and experiencing the story.
 Anything she left out of the story is not part of the story, even if it factored into how she wrote it.
 If it was left out, and it can’t be reasonably deduced from the text, then it’s not part of the story, and in this case, not part of the character.

 Essentially (and I know I’m not the first one to say this), once the story is finished, it’s no longer the author’s story, it’s the reader’s story.
 I mean this in the experiential sense, not the legal sense, of course: The reader doesn’t own the story, but they do own their experience of reading the story, and their interpretation of the story, and I think it’s entirely fair to base that entirely on the story, and completely disregard elements which are not in the text.